telstra/open-kilda/docs/design/multi-table-pipelines/cookies.md

 # OpenFlow cookies data

 The length of a cookie field is 64.
 It is divided into several bit groups.
-Some bit fields are system-wide, i.e. have same meaning for possible cookies.
+Some bit fields are system-wide, i.e. have the same meaning for all cookies.
 Other bit fields are specific for a specific cookie type (some subset of cookies).

 ## System wide cookie fields
 This is a set of basic fields that are present in all cookie types.